silshack/inls161fall2016/_posts/2016-11-09-database-tables-queries.md

 Put this text into a file called `query.sql`:

 ```
-#!/usr/bin/mysql
+USE booksinfo;
 SELECT AVG(RetailPrice) AS 'Average Price', MIN(RetailPrice) AS 'Lowest Price', MAX(RetailPrice) AS 'Highest Price' FROM tblBook;
 ```

-Then `chmod +x` this file and type
+Then type

 ```
-source query.sql
+mysql -u tommytester -p < query.sql
 ```

 from the command line to run your script.
 This is equivalent to the command above but using scripts may be useful if you're going to be entering complex commands.
 Also, remember that scripts can call other scripts!